 It makes zero sense to believe they did.

-Once those two pillars are dealt with, you’ll see that a scriptural basis for eternal torment (hell) rests on a foundation of shifting sand.
+Once those two pillars are dealt with, you’ll see that a scriptural basis for eternal torment (hell) isn’t as ironclad as you’ve been taught.

 An Overview of Universal Restoration

 Below are some of the main pillars of the Universal Restoration school of thought.